 - the lack of a sufficient speech sample size for making a more definitive diagnosis;

-- the possibility that changes occurring prior to age 3 (e.g., developmental maturation, social and linguistic peer exposure, and beneficial effects of therapy) may alter the diagnostic label.
+- the possibility that changes in speech occurring during the first 3 years (e.g., due to developmental maturation, social and linguistic peer exposure, and/or the beneficial effects of treatment) may alter the diagnostic label.

-Preliminary research using retrospective analyses of home videos suggests some early indicators of CAS below the age of 3 (Overby & Caspari, 2012, 2013).
-However, given the preliminary nature of these data and the need for more research (e.g., longitudinal studies from infancy), diagnosis below age 3 is best categorized under a provisional diagnostic classification, such as "CAS cannot be ruled out," "signs are consistent with problems in planning the movements required for speech," or "suspected to have CAS."
+Retrospective analyses of home videos suggest some early indicators of CAS below the age of 3 years (Overby & Caspari, 2015).
+More recent data suggest that consonant development of children between birth and age 3 years who were later diagnosed with CAS may be different than that of children with other types of speech sound disorders and children who are typically developing.
+Differences include less vocalizations overall, fewer consonants, a less diverse phonetic repertoire, and later consonant acquisition (Overby, Caspari, & Schreiber, in review).
+However, given the preliminary nature of these data and the need for more research (e.g., longitudinal studies from infancy), diagnosis below age 3 years is best categorized under a provisional diagnostic classification, such as "CAS cannot be ruled out," "signs are consistent with problems in planning the movements required for speech," or "suspected to have CAS."

-A number of instruments have been proposed for use in assessing the speech motor planning and programming skills considered to represent the core deficit in CAS; however, the rigor of their psychometric characteristics has been called into question (e.g., McCauley & Strand, 2008).
+A number of instruments have been proposed for use in assessing the speech motor planning and programming skills considered to represent the core deficits in CAS; however, the rigor of their psychometric characteristics has been called into question (see, e.g., McCauley & Strand, 2008).

-Dynamic assessment can be used as a method for examining both the question of differential diagnosis and the value of particular types of cues (Strand et al., 2013).
+Dynamic assessment can be used as a method for examining both the question of differential diagnosis and the value of particular types of cues (Strand et al., 2013; Strand & McCauley, 2019).

-CAS vs. Speech Delay or Other Speech Sound Disorders
+CAS Versus Speech Delay or Other Speech Sound Disorders

-Many of the behaviors and signs associated with CAS are also found in children with more broadly defined speech sound disorders (McCabe et al., 1998).
-Additionally, it is important that the diagnosis of CAS not be based solely on the severity of a child's speech sound disorder, as this may result in overdiagnosis.
+Many of the behaviors and signs associated with CAS are also found in children with more broadly defined speech sound disorders (McCabe et al., 1998; Shriberg et al., 2017).
+In addition, it is important that the diagnosis of CAS not be based solely on the severity of a child’s speech sound disorder, as this may result in overdiagnosis.

-Differentiating CAS from some types of dysarthria presents a significant challenge, because these disorders can share several speech, prosody, and voice features.
+Differentiating CAS from some types of dysarthria presents a significant challenge because these disorders can share several speech, prosody, and voice features (e.g., imprecise consonant, inconsistent pitch or loudness, inappropriate or aberrant stress patterns).
 For example, vowel distortions can be a result of oral hypotonicity or dysarthria, especially if the error is made in isolation and not influenced by connected speech.
+Polysyllabic production accuracy, along with an assessment of diadochokinetic rates, may be sufficient to identify CAS and rule out dysarthria (Murray, McCabe, Heard, & Ballard, 2015).
+Several maximum-performance tasks may also help differentiate CAS from (spastic) dysarthria or establish the presence of both (Thoonen et al., 1996, 1999).

-Less commonly, but occasionally, there is a need to differentiate between apraxia and dysfluency (stuttering, cluttering), given that there can be some apparent overlap in symptoms (Byrd & Cooper, 1989).
-Also, like children without motor speech disorders, children suspected of having CAS may go through periods of disfluency (Byrd & Cooper, 1989).
+Less commonly, but on occasion, there is a need to differentiate between apraxia and dysfluency (stuttering, cluttering), given that there can be some overlap in symptoms (Byrd & Cooper, 1989).
+Also, similar to children without motor speech disorders, children who are suspected of having CAS may go through periods of disfluency (Byrd & Cooper, 1989).
+See ASHA’s Practice Portal page on

 In rare cases, CAS can co-occur with dysarthria or fluency disorders; therefore, it may not be an "either-or" diagnosis.
 Further, the child’s limited speech sound system may mask these other diagnoses.

-CAS vs. Speech Characteristics Typical of Dual or Second Language Learners or Speakers of Dialects of English That Are Unfamiliar to the Clinician
+CAS Versus Speech Characteristics Typical of Dual or Second Language Learners or Speakers of Dialects of English That Are Unfamiliar to the Clinician

 In bilingual children, normal processes of second or dual language acquisition may be confused with features of CAS.
 For example, syllable reduction or deletion in specific word positions may vary by dialect or language.
 Expected prosody and stress patterns may not be present due to these differences.
 Children may also demonstrate inconsistent error patterns for phonemes in a new language that are not present in their primary language or are allophones in their primary language.
 For example, /l/ and /r/ are allophones in some languages, and children may have difficulty accurately and distinctly producing these phonemes in English.